How to get first-aid and CPR training

-If you're a parent, you know that kids like to put anything and everything into their mouths -- from bugs to toys.
+If you're a parent or nanny, you know that kids like to put anything and everything into their mouths — from bugs to toys.
 And they're always getting new scrapes and cuts.
-First aid and CPR training can help prepare you for tackling these common childhood occurrences.
+First-aid and CPR training can help prepare you for tackling these common childhood injuries.

-In addition, emergency training is a necessary skill for caregivers to have -- and it looks great on a resume!
+In addition, emergency training is a necessary skill for caregivers to have — and it looks great on a resume.
 Businesses and families like to see it, as it means you're serious about taking care of others.
-If you have the training, mention it in your profile and job application.
+If you have the training, mention it in your job profile or application.

-You can find either online or in-person courses all around you.
+You can find either online or in-person courses in most areas.
 Many local hospitals and community centers offer programs or can point you in the right direction.
 You can also find safety training courses through the websites of the American Red Cross, the American Heart Association and the National Safety Council.

 They offer are a variety of courses, aimed at helping both adult and child victims.
-There are classes ranging from a 30-minute citizen CPR session, to blended learning courses, to a full first aid, CPR and AED (Automated External Defibrillator) course.
-The Red Cross even has a class called "Babysitter's Training and Pediatric First Aid/CPR", which prepares teen babysitters with these important skills.
+There are blended learning courses, as well as a full first-aid, CPR and AED (automated external defibrillator) courses.
+The Red Cross even has classes that include both adult and pediatric first aid/CPR/AED, which prepare first-time babysitters with these important skills.

 After you take a class, make sure you receive a certification (most are good for two years) and ask about access to free digital skills refreshers.

 "Of course, it's important to become CPR and first-aid certified, but it's equally vital to take refresher courses," says Don Lauritzen, a spokesperson for the American Red Cross.
 "You may have taken training years ago, but it's better to be up-to-date and confident in your skills in case of an emergency."